Crowborough, East Sussex TN6 1UJ

 18 holes.
 Heathland course.
 Undulating terrain - several slopes to climb.

 Original designer unknown.
 Dr Alister MacKenzie was commissioned to make design improvements in the 1920s.

 Above distances are for the main course.
 Also at Crowborough Beacon is the 18-hole Conan Doyle course (par-68; 5039 yds from back tees; SSS 64).

 18 miles SE of Crawley

 From the M25 motorway leave at exit 5 and take the A21 direction Sevenoaks.
-After 10 miles exit onto the A26 direction Tunbridge Wells / Crowborough.
-After approx 12 miles go through Crowborough.
-Golf Club is located on your left on the A26, just south of Crowborough (8 miles south of Tunbridge Wells / 5 miles north of Uckfield).
+After 10 mi exit onto the A26 direction Tunbridge Wells/Crowborough.
+After approx 12 mi go through Crowborough.
+Golf Club is located on your left on the A26, just south of Crowborough (8 mi south of Tunbridge Wells; 5 mi north of Uckfield).

 Crowborough Beacon Golf Club: Glorious views onto the beautiful South Downs are in plentiful supply on this excellent, mature heathland golf course, which sits at the highest point in Sussex (nearly 800ft above sea level).
-Although over 100 years old, the course is still recognised as one of the best ‘hidden’ gems in the south of England, with more and more golfers discovering its delights.
+Now well over 100 years old, the course is recognised as one of the best ‘hidden’ gems in the south of England, with more and more golfers discovering its delights.

 Must book in advance.
 Proof of handicap required.